Kenya & Zanzibar

 - WAI guide service throughout

-- Cultural & historical expertise of our local guide throughout
+- Cultural & historical expertise of our local guides throughout

-- All tipping for local guides and Land Cruiser drivers
+- All tipping for local guides, Land Cruiser drivers and group meals

 - Pricing is based on double occupancy.
-Single accommodations are available for an additional fee.
+Limited private rooms for solo travelers are available for an additional fee of $635.

-- Lake Nakuru National Park – WHS (Kenya)
+- Lake Nakuru National Park with guided safari tour – WHS** (Kenya)

 - Lake Elementaita – WHS ** (Kenya)

 - Lake Naivasha National Park – WHS** (Kenya)